-The beauty industry has been a fundamental part of our culture, society, and everyday routines for thousands of years.
-As time has progressed, so has the power and reach of product marketing.
-While there are many positive aspects of product marketing, there are also many downsides -- which we as consumers have been continuously deceived by for decades.
+The beauty industry has been a fundamental part of our culture, society, and everyday routines for decades.
 As a maverick in the beauty industry, we have always been committed to customer transparency and aim to educate our customers and the general public.
 Let us quickly uncover just a few of the many secrets that the beauty industry doesn’t want you to know.

 There are numerous discrepancies when it comes to marketing for beauty products.
 As humans, we are easily allured to product packaging that looks aesthetically pleasing and interesting.
 Our eyes become so quickly drawn to packaging that looks pretty.
 Just think of how many products you’ve taken interest in and purchased simply on the basis of the product’s visual appeal.

 We begin our deceptive investments in a lot of our beauty and hygiene products because of not only the attractive packaging, but also becoming fooled from the claims presented on the box.
-Products will often use misleading marketing tactics like making claims that the product will do miraculous things for you.
-Yet in most cases, these claims are phony lies and usually are too good to be true.
+Products will often use misleading marketing tactics and claims.
+Yet in most cases, these claims are usually too good to be true.
 People then become duped by these claims and it’s a large problem that this industry does not seem to be truly transparent about.

 Solution?
 Start looking for companies that readily offer reviews to back their claims, provide customer stories and feedback.
 This is a great way to ensure you get the transparency you deserve.

 2. Megacompanies and Conglomerates